-- If the Respondent is a student, the Assistant Vice President/Dean of Students - If the Respondent is a faculty, the Provost - If the Respondent is a non-faculty employee, the Vice President for Business and Finance
+- If the Respondent is a student, the Assistant Vice President/Dean of Students - If the Respondent is a faculty, the Provost - If the Respondent is a non-faculty employee, the Vice President for Business and Finance also, if they wish, submit a written summary of their objections to the emergency removal prior to the meeting with the applicable University Official.
+A Respondent may be accompanied by an Advisor of their choice when meeting with the applicable University Official.
+The applicable University Official may change or modify the BIT's decision at his or her sole discretion.

 The University can remove a student Respondent immediately following the BIT's determination, provided that the student Respondent will have the opportunity to challenge the decision immediately following removal.
-This meeting is not a hearing on the merits of the allegation(s) but rather an administrative process intended to determine solely whether the emergency removal is appropriate.
+This meeting is not a Hearing on the merits of the allegation(s) but rather an administrative process intended to determine solely whether the emergency removal is appropriate.

 The Respondent will be given the option to access the BIT's written summary of the basis for the emergency removal prior to the meeting to allow for adequate preparation.
-The Respondent may also, if they wish, submit a written summary of their objections to the emergency removal prior to the meeting with the applicable University Official.
-A Respondent may be accompanied by an
+The Respondent may